 In other words, in order to determine whether victimisation has occurred the following three step test can be used:

-If the answer to all is yes then victimisation is likely to have occurred.
+If the answer to all of the above is yes, then victimisation is likely to have occurred.

 Protected acts are: